Manage Mitigations

 For methods whose platform is Radware DefensePro (v2.7 or greater), the Details tab of the settings dialog includes settings such as Protocol, Use Protocol From Alert Dimension When Available, Ensure at least /24, and Protected Object Name.

-Note: To ensure correct operation of your Radware mitigation, the above settings should be made in consultation with Radware and Kentik Customer Support.
+Note: To ensure correct operation of your Radware mitigation, the above settings should be made in consultation with Radware and with Kentik Product Support (see Customer Care).

 The Details tab also includes a set of Mitigation Baselines drop-downs (ICMP Bytes/second, etc.), which each list all of the policies in your organization.
 You use these selectors to choose the policy in which your new method will be assigned to a policy threshold (see About Alert Thresholds).
 This ensures that the metric and protocol of the baseline information passed to Radware when the threshold is triggered are the same as the primary metric and protocol used for the threshold's baseline evaluation.